Xavier Duval: Feud with Cameron Dunn and death

 After his suspension, Xavier remains fixated on ruining Cameron's career.
 He is called into work to face a disciplinary hearing but decides to concentrate on Cameron.
 Griffiths told Victoria Wilson from What's on TV that "Zav goes all out to bring Cameron down" and likened the plot to a "spy thriller" film.
 Griffiths added that his character actively pursues Cameron because "feels he's got nothing to lose", after losing his career and girlfriend.
 Xavier finds evidence off security footage that proves Cameron let Evan die.
 He confronts Cameron in the hospital basement and warns him that he will inform the police.
 Griffiths added that Cameron "reaches a whole new level of deception, through calculated plans and sheer luck, he manages to orchestrate Zav's downfall."
 On his way to the police station, Cameron chases after Xavier and he is hit by a cyclist.
-The impact knocks Xavier over and he hits his head on the curb.
+The impact knocks Xavier over and he hits his head on the kerb.
 Xavier later dies from his injuries and Cameron gets away with his crimes.
 The story formed Griffiths' departure from Holby City and he confirmed that these were his final scenes as Xavier.

 Xavier's departure from the show was not publicised in advance spoilers.
 Griffiths had to keep Xavier's departure a secret to shock viewers, which he found difficult.
 He told Sophie Dainty from Digital Spy that he was happy with his exit story because it was memorable.
 He added "I am all about arc; about where people start and where people finish [...] he ended up dying trying to do the right thing."
 Producers informed Griffiths that his character would be killed off in Cameron's story.
 Griffiths told Patterson (Metro) that he understood why they wanted it to be Xavier.
 When the character was introduced he was "so self-involved" and only interested in climbing "the corporate ladder".
 Griffiths thought this was "Shakespearean tragedy" because Xavier died as he was finally doing something to help others, rather than himself.
 He likened Xavier to a "sacrificial lamb" because had he remained, Cameron's story would have concluded.